Kushal129/Kushal129/README.md

 ## About Me
 - 💻 Currently mastering Full Stack Development with a focus on robust and secure applications.
-- 🚀 On a journey to explore HTML5, CSS3, JavaScript, C++, C#, Java, Python,PHP,JSP,ASP.net and Android.
+- 🚀 On a journey to explore HTML5 , CSS3 , JavaScript , C++ , C# , Java , Shell , Python , PHP , JSP , ASP.net and Android.
 - 🌐 Excited to dive into the world of ethical hacking, exploring the latest tools in Kali Linux.

 ## Cyber Security & Penetration Testing